blairanderson/serverlessconsultants/plugins/serverless-plugin-cloudwatch-sumologic.md

 1. if no existing cloudwatch function is specified
     1. Create a temporary function in the root of your serverless project
     2. Add that function to the in-memory CloudFormation script created by the serverless framework
-3. Iterate through all the functions (except for the sumologic one) and generate:
+2. Iterate through all the functions (except for the sumologic one) and generate:
-    1. CloudFormation Subscription Filter resources linking the log groups created by serverless framework to the sumologic lambda function.
+    1. CloudFormation Subscription Filter Resource linking the log groups created by serverless framework to the sumologic lambda function.
+    2. Permissions to Invoke the logging function, as a Resource.
-4. Wait for the stack creation/update to complete and then delete the temporarily created function source directory.
+3. Wait for the stack creation/update to complete and then delete the temporarily created function source directory.

 # Caveats
-You must be running serverless 1.6.0 or higher.
+You must be running serverless 1.25.0 or higher.

 # Contribute
 Please fork this repo to make changes and then issue a pull request back to this repo.
 No unit tests are included at this time.
 Unit tests will be added before this goes into version 1.0.0

+# Testing
+Tests are written using Mocha, Sinon, Chai, using Rewire

+Run with `npm test`

 # Contributors
 [Daniel Parker (@rlgod)](https://github.com/rlgod)